ilcato/homebridge-fibaro-home-center/README.md

 # How it works

-This plugin comunicates with Fibaro HC / Yubii Home located on the same network, by the official Fibaro API.
+This plugin comunicates with Fibaro HC / Yubii Home by the official Fibaro API.
+Homebridge and HC / Yubii Home must be in the same local network and have IP addresses from the same range (E.G. 192.168.1.XXX).

 You must have an account in HC / Yubii Home.
 The main account has access to all devices, scenes, etc., for additional accounts you can select what to share.